octachrome/treason/README.md

 In state `block-response`, the player in the `target` field is attempting to block the action using the role in the `blockingRole` field.
 Any player may challenge the block using the `challenge` command.
 Players who do not which to challenge should send the `allow` command.

 In state `reveal-influence`, the player in the `playerToReveal` field must reveal an influence using the `reveal` command.
-This occurs after a coup, a successful assassination, or a challenge.
+This occurs after a golpe, a successful assassinoation, or a challenge.

-The `exchange` state occurs after playing the exchange action; the player whose turn it is must choose which of their cards to exchange.
-The player chooses their roles from those in the `exchangeOptions` field, and then sends an `exchange` command with the `roles` field containing their choice in the form of an array.
+The `trocar` state occurs after playing the trocar action; the player whose turn it is must choose which of their cards to trocar.
+The player chooses their roles from those in the `trocarOptions` field, and then sends an `trocar` command with the `roles` field containing their choice in the form of an array.

 When a player wins, the game returns to `waiting-for-players`, and the `state.winnerIdx` field is set to the winner.

 Commands sent to the server look like this:

     {
-        command: "",        // The name of the command: play-action, block, challenge, allow, reveal, exchange
+        command: "",        // The name of the command: play-action, block, challenge, allow, reveal, trocar
         action: "",         // For the play-action command, the action to play
         target: 0,          // When playing an action which targets another player, the index of the player to target
         blockingRole: "",   // For the block command, the role to block with
         role: "",           // For the reveal command, the role to reveal
-        roles: [""],        // For the exchange command, the role(s) you wish to keep
+        roles: [""],        // For the trocar command, the role(s) you wish to keep
         stateId: 1          // Must match the stateId from the latest game state }